PixNyb/dockerised-vscode-scripts/php/laravel/README.md

 ## Included Scripts

-The following scripts are included in the Laravel setup script:
+The following scripts are included in the setup script:

 - `import-db`: Import a database dump into the database
   - Usage: `import-db /path/to/dump.sql`